A city street filled with lots of traffic next to tall buildings.

 The terms and conditions of paying a deposit when getting a car on subscription vary from provider to provider.

-Some do not charge a deposit or sign up fees so all you pay in your first month is the monthly subscription cost.
+Some do not charge a deposit or sign-up fees so all you pay in your first month is the monthly subscription cost.

 As you can see, the deposit can affect the cost of your car subscription quite a lot!
 The good news is that most providers either don’t ask for a deposit, or it’s refundable.
 So, you just have to think about your budget in the first month.
-Check out our in-depth elmo vs. Onto comparison.

 The value of the car

-The price of a car is another factor which may look very obvious – you want a high-end Tesla Model 3 with all the bells and whistles, well you should prepare to fork out a lot!
+The price of a car is another factor which may look very obvious – if you want a high-end Tesla Model 3 with all the bells and whistles, well you should prepare to fork out a lot!

 However, one of the biggest reasons the value of the car is a huge influence is the fact that more expensive cars could cost more to replace if stolen, or written off in an accident.